OrangeSpyderMan/inkplate10-weather-cal/README.md

 make world
 ```

-`world` installs the repo-local Arduino CLI if needed, installs the Inkplate
+`world` first verifies the required host Python dependencies, installs the
-board package or firmware libraries if they are missing, then runs
+repo-local Arduino CLI if needed, installs the Inkplate board package or
-`firmware-compile`.
-Pass the same build options you would pass to
+firmware libraries if they are missing, then runs `firmware-compile`.
+Pass the
-`firmware-compile`, for example:
+same build options you would pass to `firmware-compile`, for example:

 ```bash
 make world CONFIG=firmware-config.yaml